nicolas3121/TFEA-lite/README.md

 Both mass and stiffness matrices are stored in form of sparse matrices.

 ### Boundary conditions
 The boundary conditions (B.C.s) are formulated based on the Lagrange's equation of the second kind (least number of DOFs).
 In the lite version, Dirichlet B.C.s can be easily applied by selecting nodes through a user-defined condition.
 A selection function ```sel_condition(x, y, z)``` returns a value indicating whether the node should be fixed or not.
 For the selected nodes, all the DOFs are constrained to zero.
-For example, to constrain the face at x = 0:
+For example, to constrain the face at ```x = 0```:

 ```python
 def sel_condition(x,y,z):